gortium/CNNPU/README.md

 The test can be found in src/test folder.
 There is one test file for every module containing unit tests for this module.
 Executing one should run all the test for that module.
 The test are not true unit test in the fact that no mocking is used for now.
 To properly test the whole processor, smaller module should be tested first.
-PE, then CE, then Controller, then the CNNP.
+PE, then CE, then Controller, then the CNNPU.

 To add tests, the [Google Test](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md) framework need to be understood.
 The google test suite is open source and can be found [HERE](https://github.com/google/googletest)